-Figure S28: Spatiotemporal responses of log housing stocks of U.S. states to shocks in California when the housing depreciation rate, $\delta$ , is set to different values
+Figure S25: Spatiotemporal responses of log housing stocks of U.S. states to shocks in California for different choices of the housing depreciation rate, $\delta$

-Notes: Panel 1 shows the responses of log housing stocks of U.S. states (except for California) to a one per cent positive shock to the labor productivity in California, for the periods noted at the top.
+Notes: Panel 1 shows responses of log housing stocks of U.S. states (except for California) to a one per cent positive shock to labor productivity in California, for the periods noted at the top.
 Each dot represents a state.
-States are ordered ascendingly by their distances to California, and the horizontal axis corresponds to state's rank in terms of distance to California.
-The blue circles correspond to the benchmark model calibrated in Section 6.
+States are ordered ascendingly by their distance from California, and the horizontal axis corresponds to a state's rank in terms of distance from California.
+The blue circles correspond to the benchmark model calibrated in Section 6 of the main paper (with $\delta=0.2$ ).
 The red stars correspond to the model in which the housing depreciation rate, $\delta$ , is set to 0.1.
-Similarly, Panel 2 shows the responses of log housing stocks of U.S. states (except for California) to a ten per cent positive shock to the annual supply of new land in California, when the housing depreciation rate, $\delta$ , is set to different values.
+Similarly, Panel 2 shows responses of log housing stocks of U.S. states (except for California) to a ten per cent positive shock to the annual supply of new land in California, when the housing depreciation rate, $\delta$ , is set to different values.